 Natural gas leaks don't happen often but can be dangerous.
 Colorless, odorless and lighter than air, natural gas can become combustible when mixed with air and exposed to an ignition source.
 Fortunately, staying safe is as easy as using your nose, ears and eyes.

-stench, so you'll know right away if there's a problem.
+We add a sulfur-like, rotten-egg stench, so you'll know right away if there's a problem.